 Did you know that teeth are made up of a thick layer of the strongest organic substance known in the human body?
 Enamel is tough, but keep in mind that enough time (or force) can still break it down.
 If it does, that enamel won’t come back.
 That’s where restorative treatments come in at our dental office.
 Dr. G is happy to make sure all of your restorations fit over your teeth exactly and blend in effectively.
 Using highly personalized restorations customized to your specific needs, you can rest knowing that you’ll have the confidence to smile again soon.
 Just give us a call today to get started with restorative dentistry in Eatontown, NJ.

 There are many restorations available at our dental office.
 However, dental fillings are the most basic in nature.
 They are typically used to repair broken down teeth, which can occur from decay but also injury.
 Made from composite resin, dental fillings can be easily personalized to match the shade and color of your existing enamel.
-This cannot be done with metal fillings.
-They also aren’t bonded to teeth like tooth-colored fillings are.
-As a result, we don’t need to remove existing enamel just to place the filling, which cannot be said for metal variations.
+This cannot be done with metal fillings, which are also not bonded to teeth like tooth-colored fillings are.
+As a result, tooth-colored fillings require less enamel removal than traditional metal fillings.
 In the long-term, you can expect a filling that stays stronger and does not negatively react to hot and cold temperatures.

 Unlike many other parts of your body, your tooth enamel cannot repair itself.
 Once it’s been cracked, damaged, or decayed, it will stay that way until treated by a professional.
 In fact, it’s much more likely to get worse, leading to either irreparable damage that requires extraction or a root canal for a painfully infected tooth!
 Fortunately, tooth-colored fillings are a quick, easy, and cost-effective way to protect your teeth should you get a cavity or minor damage.